Australian Gold Lunar Horse 1 oz Series 2

 People born in the Year of the Horse are popular because of their admirable attributes.
 In addition to being cheerful, skillful with money, and perceptive, they are wise, talented, and good with their hands.
 Sometimes, however, Horse people talk too much and have a weakness for members of the opposite sex.
 Independent and rarely listening to advice from others, Horse people are most compatible with Tigers, Dogs, and Sheep.

 Another reason for the Australian Gold Lunar Horse 1 oz Series 2 popularity is that they are limited production coins.
-In contrast, Gold Eagles, which are the world’s best-selling 22-karat gold coins, and Gold Maple Leafs, the world’s best-selling 24-karat gold coins, are unlimited production coins.
 The 1-ounce Lunar Series gold coins are limited to 30,000 coins for each year and clearly have become collector favorites.